-3) Attach the power wires from your kit to the communication and power wires in the gang box.
-See the sections of this manual labeled "Communication Wiring Information" for additional details, depending on your system.
+4) Attach the power wires from your kit to the power wires in the gang box.

-4) If you do not wish to attach the housing to the gang box, proceed to step 5A.
-Otherwise, go to step 6.
+5) If you do not wish to attach the housing to the gang box, proceed to step 6A.
+Otherwise, go to step 7.

-5A) If you do not wish to attach the housing to a gang box, place the mounting piece on the wall.
+6A) If you do not wish to attach the housing to a gang box, place the clock housing on the wall.
 Leave at least 4 inches between the top rear edge of the housing and ceiling.
-Confirm that the bottom of the mounting piece is level with the floor.
+Confirm that the bottom of the mounting piece is level.

-5B) Identify the keyholes towards the top of the back of the clock housing.
-Use a pencil to trace the top of each keyhole onto the wall, then use the 1/4 inch drill bit to drill holes at the locations of the two marks.
+6B) Identify the keyholes towards the top of the back of the clock housing.
+Use a pencil to mark the top of each keyhole onto the wall, then use the 1/4 inch drill bit to drill holes at the locations of the two marks.

-5C) Insert the wall anchors into the two holes, then place a #8 self-tapping screw into each wall anchor, leaving at least a 1/8" gap between the top of the screw and the wall.
+6C) Insert the wall anchors into the two holes, then place a #8 self-tapping screw into each wall anchor, leaving at least a 1/8" gap between the top of the screw and the wall.

-5D) Use the keyholes in the back of the housing to hang the clock onto the screws.
+6D) Use the keyholes in the back of the housing to hang the clock onto the screws.

-5E) Use a pencil to trace the holes beneath each keyhole onto the wall.
+6E) Use a pencil to trace the holes beneath each keyhole onto the wall as shown in the below image.
 Take the clock housing off the wall, drill holes at the marked locations, and add another two wall anchors.

-5F) Repeat step 5D, then pass another pair of #8 screws through the bottom holes and secure them in the remaining two wall anchors.
+6F) Place the housing back on the wall in order to screw a second pair of #8 screws through the bottom holes and secure them in the remaining two wall anchors.
+This is to fixate the clock housing to the wall.

-5G) Run power wires through the large hole in the back of the housing.
+7) Run power wires through the large hole in the back of the housing.
 Secure the wires by passing them through the wire clamp.
+The wire clamp is mounted in the clock housing and can be opened by using a Phillips head screwdriver.

-6) Perform step 5G, then attach the housing to the gang box using the #6-32x1 screws.
+8) Attach the housing to the gang box using the #6-32x1 screws.